jliu1219/academic-kickstart/content/home/posts.md

 +++

-Jan 2021: Our paper [Efficient quantum algorithm for dissipative nonlinear differential equations](http://arxiv.org/abs/2011.03185) is highlighted by Coverage in Quanta Magazine: [New Quantum Algorithms Finally Crack Nonlinear Equations](https://www.quantamagazine.org/new-quantum-algorithms-finally-crack-nonlinear-equations-20210105/).
+Jan 2021: Our paper [Efficient quantum algorithm for dissipative nonlinear differential equations](http://arxiv.org/abs/2011.03185) is highlighted by a coverage in Quanta Magazine: [New Quantum Algorithms Finally Crack Nonlinear Equations](https://www.quantamagazine.org/new-quantum-algorithms-finally-crack-nonlinear-equations-20210105/).

 Jan 2020 - May 2020: I'm a long-term visitor of [The Quantum Wave in Computing Program](https://simons.berkeley.edu/programs/quantum2020), [Simons Institute, University of California, Berkeley](https://simons.berkeley.edu/).